RyanCHolder/Behavior-Change-Personalized-Messages/README.md

 For the purposes of reproducing our methods:

 ## Data
 Firstly, in the data folder, there are a number of template files.
 These files represent what our data looks like, however we are unable to share this because the data contain personal information for the participants.
-The data are a combination of wearable sensor readings such as mean heart rate and mean accelerometer reading, a number of self-reported metrics such as anxiety level and mental engagement level, results from a regularly administered N-back cognitive performance test, and spoken transcripts of the user talking about their day.
+The data are a combination of wearable sensor readings such as mean heart rate and mean accelerometer reading, a number of self-reported metrics such as anxiety level and mental engagement level, results from a regularly administered N-back (1-back in this case) cognitive performance test, and spoken transcripts of the user talking about their day.
 This is contained in the combined_output_template.csv file.
 The combined_output_templated.json is to contain the same data, however the json format is better suited for the llm file upload.
 Similarly, the tmb_template.csv and json files contain the performance of the user on a number of the Test-My-Brain cognitive health assessments for which we used one set of test results per user.

 ## Scripts